JetBrains/teamcity-amazon-ecs-plugin/infra/README.md

 # AWS ECS Terraform example

-This is a Terraform example which creates an [ECS cluster](modules/ecs) over the [EC2 AutoScalling group](modules/ec2) for TeamCity agents.
+This is a Terraform example which creates an [ECS cluster](modules/ecs) over the [EC2 AutoScaling group](modules/ec2) for TeamCity agents.

 ## Description